CatalystCode/spk/docs/project-service-management-guide.md

   Write access to the ACR.
 - Deploy the lifecycle pipeline (optional flag parameters can be used if `spk` was not intialized)

   ```

   spk project install-lifecycle-pipeline
   ```

+Note: If you have a repo per service you should run `install-lifecycle-pipeline` once per repo.

 **NOTE** `spk project` command documentation can be found [here](/docs/project-management.md).